-4. Sugar - I used Florida Crystals cane sugar but you can substitute with maple syrup, coconut sugar or your favorite sweetener.
+- Sugar – I used Florida Crystals cane sugar but you can substitute it with maple syrup, coconut sugar or your favorite sweetener.

-8. Coconut oil for frying may substitute with grapeseed oil or your favorite.
+- Coconut oil for frying may substitute with grapeseed oil or your favorite oil.

 How To Make Pumpkin Fritters?

-If using fresh pumpkin, you need 2 pounds pumpkin, peel and scoop out the seeds and membrane.
-I usually save my seeds, dry them and save to grow in the springtime.
+If using fresh pumpkin, you need 2 pounds of pumpkin, peel and scoop out the seeds and membrane.
+I usually save my seeds, dry them and save to grow them in the springtime.

-Chop pumpkin and place in steamer basket, add water to the steamer, cover and cook pumpkin until the flesh is tender.
+Chop pumpkin and place in a steamer basket, add water to the steamer, cover, and cook pumpkin until the flesh is tender.
 Remove from the heat and transfer to a bowl and mash with a fork and set aside.

-Combine flour, sugar, baking powder, cinnamon, nutmeg and salt in another bowl and mix well.
-Add dry ingredients to pumpkin mixture and mix until batter is smooth.
+Combine flour, sugar, baking powder, cinnamon, nutmeg, and salt in another bowl and mix well.
+Add dry ingredients to the pumpkin mixture and mix until the batter is smooth.

-Heat non-stick skillet on medium-high, add large heaping tablespoons of pumpkin batter and cook for 2-3 minutes until golden brown, turn over and cook the other sides until golden brown, repeat until all the batter is done.
+Heat non-stick skillet on medium-high, add large heaping tablespoons of pumpkin batter.
+Cook for 2-3 minutes until golden brown, turn over, and cook the other sides until golden brown.
+Repeat until all the batter is done.